stan-dev/design-docs/ai_policy/AI_policy.md

 To maintain transparency and trust within our community, contributors are required to disclose whether AI tools were used in preparing their contribution.
 We included a corresponding mandatory section in the GitHub PR template.
-If AI tools were used, the contributor additionally affirms that they have reviewed every change, fully understand the logic and security implications, and are prepared to explain or defend the technical decisions therein during the review process.
+If AI tools were used, the contributor additionally affirms that they have reviewed and understood the code, and can explain and defend their changes during the review process.

 ### Acknowledgement
 This policy was inspired by the